Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 30

 Prefect Ciril Romulich (Beloved of King Barov and Queen Ravenovia): High Priest of the Most Holy Order
+____

-A marble slab in the center of the crypt displays a skel­ eton draped in red vestments, a golden holy symbol clutched in one bony hand.
+"A marble slab in the center of the crypt displays a skeleton draped in red vestments, a golden holy symbol clutched in one bony hand.
 The domed ceiling fifteen feet above is painted to look like a canopy of trees with bright autumn leaves.
 A narrow stone ledge encircles the crypt ten feet above the floor.
-Perched on it are dozens of stone ravens, their eyes fixed on the marble slab.
+Perched on it are dozens of stone ravens, their eyes fixed on the marble slab."
+____
 The carved ravens are ominous yet harmless.

 Treasure.
 The prefect's gold holy symbol is festooned with tiny gemstones and is worth 750 gp.
 If touched by an evil creature, the holy symbol is consumed in a blast of intense light that deals 11 (2d10) radiant damage to all creatures within 5 feet of it.
 Characters familiar with Barovian religion recognize the symbol as that of the Morninglord.

+CRYPT 31
-lCRYPT 31 l We knew him onlybyhis wealth
+We knew him only by his wealth

 This crypt is empty.
 Its walls are painted to depict moun­ tains of gold coins.